Title

 The PPA Memorandum Circular No. 43-98 establishes guidelines for shut-out charges on export and transshipment containers at MICT and South Harbor, detailing the responsibilities of shippers and shipping lines regarding fees incurred due to changes in vessel, destination, or container weight.

-A shut-out container refers to an export or transshipment container, whether full or empty, that fails to get loaded onto a nominated exporting vessel.
+A shut-out container is an export/transshipment container, whether full or empty, that fails to get loaded onto a nominated exporting vessel.

-A shut-out charge is a fee imposed on a shut-out container under the existing tariff at Manila International Container Terminal (MICT) and South Harbor.
+It is an imposition on a shut-out container under the existing tariff applicable at MICT and South Harbor.

-Such a charge may be imposed if shippers or shipping lines request or give instructions for a change of status, including change of exporting vessel, change of port of destination, or change in the weight of the container as previously declared.
+When shipper/shipping line requests instructions that result in a change of status, including: (1) change of exporting vessel, (2) change of port of destination, or (3) change in weight as previously declared.

-No, the shut-out export container shall not be loaded onto the nominated vessel without prior payment of the shut-out charge.
+The shut-out export container shall not be loaded to the nominated vessel without prior payment of the shut-out charge.

-The amount is based on the prevailing Philippine Ports Authority (PPA) approved cargo handling tariff of MICT and South Harbor.
+It is based on the prevailing PPA-approved cargo handling tariff of MICT and South Harbor.

 Analyze Cases Smarter, Faster